 In Yahashira Shrine of Nara City in central Japan, young men of the Kami-fukawa community stand in a semi-circle dressed in samurai clothes and carrying bows.
 One by one, they are called to the centre by an old man who reads the name of a character in the tales of the feud between the Genji and Heike clans.
 Each in turn delivers his character’s lines from memory, in a distinctive accent but without acting or musical accompaniment.
 When all twenty-six characters have spoken, the youths rhythmically stamp their feet and sing themselves offstage.
 Originally a rite of passage at the age of seventeen to mark the formal acceptance of the eldest son into the community of the twenty-two families of Kami-fukawa, the Daimokutate is now performed annually in mid-October by young men of various ages and from many different families.
 Indeed, since the twentieth century, the dispersion of the original twenty-two families has meant that other residents of Nara have led the effort to preserve the ceremony.
 Unique in Japan as a dramatic performance without acting or music, the Daimokutate is an important marker of identity and plays an indispensable role in maintaining solidarity in this mountainous town.

-Author/director: Nara Conference for Preservation of Traditional Culture,
+Credits: Nara Conference for Preservation of Traditional Culture (director),

 Published in: 2005